2020 Pacific typhoon season: Tropical Depression 06W (Gener)

+A hybrid system formed on August 7, to the south of Japan.
+It slowly moved westwards, and on August 9, it transitioned into a tropical cyclone.

 Due to the fact that the disturbance already had tropical-storm-force winds, it was immediately declared a tropical storm by the JTWC on August 9.
 The next day, the tropical depression reached its peak intensity of 35 mph with an unusually high pressure of 1012 mbar.
 Soon afterwards 06W began to gradually weaken, and at 15:00 UTC on August 10, the JTWC downgraded 06W to a tropical depression.

 After moving generally westward, the system began to move to the southwest and, at 20:00 UTC (4:00 am, August 13 PST), it entered the Philippine's area of responsibility and was given the name Gener by PAGASA.

 Severe Tropical Storm Mekkhala (Ferdie)

 Another area of persistent convection formed within the proximity of the trough that would also spawn Tropical Storm Jangmi On August 7, west of Luzon.
 As Jangmi became the dominant system in the area, this low-pressure area remained disorganized.
 However, on the next day, as Jangmi moved away from the area, the system began to organize, and on August 9, the JTWC upgraded the storm to a Tropical Depression.
 Soon after, at 8:00 pm.
 PST, the PAGASA followed and upgraded the storm and gave it the name Ferdie.
 At 07:30 CST on August 11 (23:30 UTC on August 10), Mekkhala made landfall at Zhangpu County in Fujian, China shortly after peak intensity.

 Mekkhala forced a Signal No. 1 warning to be placed for the Ilocos region in the Philippines.
 Mekkhala brought monsoonal conditions to portions of Luzon, shortly after its formation.
 Although remain well offshore Taiwan, the storm still brought heavy rainfall to the island.